 - The backlog should be event-driven with an order point

 - Prioritization-on-demand – the ideal work planning process should always provide the team with best thing to work on next, no more and no less

 Scrum vs. Scrumban

 Kanban is compatible with the mechanics of Scrum.
 It is compatible with Scrum, the project management method.
-Adding WIP (Work in Progress) and visualization to Scrum, i.e. Scrumban, helps improve Sprint Commitment effectiveness.
+Adding WIP and visualization to Scrum, i.e. Scrumban, helps improve Sprint Commitment effectiveness.
 However, it is also introducing the WIP limit as a mechanism to catalyze incremental changes.
 The WIP limit obviates the need for commitment to drive change, reduces any dysfunctional reliance on heroic effort, and improves overall systems thinking when considering potential improvements.
-It looks somewhat like Scrum at the practice level, but at the cultural level it will be Kanban - soft evolution rather than shock treatment and revolution.
+It looks somewhat like Scrum at the practice level, but at the cultural level it will look like Kanban – soft evolution rather than shock treatment and revolution.